Alternate U.S. Navy

 The secondary battery is arranged in two twin wing mounts on each side of the main deck and one centerline triple mount at the aft end of the 01 level superstructure.
 The forward wing mounts are placed slightly aft of the conning tower so that they are clear of the #3 main turret firing "over the shoulder" at its maximum traverse of 150 degrees, while the aft wing mounts are placed slightly forward of the mainmast to similarly clear the centerline secondary turret at maximum traverse.

-Since the North Carolina class battleshihps are already entering service with 5"⁄38 Mark 12 dual purpose guns in twin and triple mountings as their secondary battery, fitting lighter versions the same mounts as secondaries for the Portlands and other new cruisers in place of the previous mixed battery of 5"⁄51 and 55"⁄25 guns is an obvious decision.
+Since the North Carolina class battleshihps are already entering service with 5"⁄38 Mark 12 dual purpose guns in twin and triple mountings as their secondary battery, fitting lighter versions the same mounts as secondaries for the Portlands and other new cruisers in place of the previous mixed battery of 5"⁄51 and 55"⁄25 guns is an easy decision.
 This provides American cruisers with the most capable anti-aircraft suite in the world while also massively easing logistics.

 Tertiary Battery